The full draft of the Baltimore Together report is now available for public review.

 Monthly Employment by Industry and Jurisdiction opens a new tab

-Based on the latest Q2 release of the QCEW, this gives us the first look at federal employment data for a quarter (April to June 2020) that was entirely part of the pandemic.
+Based on the latest release of the QCEW, this gives us the most up-to-date look at federal employment data to track the pandemic's impact on the regional economy.
 It summarizes employment for industries at the 2-digit and 4-digit NAICS levels for the U.S., Maryland, Baltimore Region, and all counties in Maryland

 Most Exposed Sectors